FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

     return res.x
 ```

-Let's now get our hands dirty and evaluate how RMSE, MSE, MAPE and RMSPE behave in our use-case with the raw as well
+Let's now get our hands dirty and evaluate how RMSE, MAE, MAPE and RMSPE behave in our use-case with the raw as well
 as the log-transformed target using no, the theoretical and the fitted correction.
 To do so we gonna do some feature engineering and apply some ML method.
 Regarding the former, we just do some extremely basic things like calculating the age of a car and average mileage per year, i.e.
 ```python